 In addition to the Arizona police, the incident is being investigated by two federal agencies.
-The first is the National Highway Traffic Safety Administration (NHTSA), which is part of the U.S. Department of Transportation.
+The first is the NHTSA, which is part of the U.S. Department of Transportation.
 As part of its mission, the NHTSA is charged with writing and enforcing Federal Motor Vehicle Safety Standards, including the creation and maintenance of safety statistics.
 The NHTSA also licenses vehicle manufacturers and importers, and controls the importations of vehicles and safety-regulated vehicle parts.
 Investigations of accidents involving autonomous vehicles can involve the agency’s Special Crash Investigations Program, which will conduct the scene inspection, the vehicle inspection(s), and the interview(s) of the crash victims to “understand the real-world performance of emerging systems.”

-To be permitted to test autonomous vehicles on California’s public roads, California has three requirements:
+California has three requirements to be permitted to test autonomous vehicles on California’s public roads under this 2012 law:

-- The autonomous vehicle is operated by the manufacturer’s employees, contractors or other authorised persons.
+- The autonomous vehicle is operated by the manufacturer’s employees, contractors or other authorized persons;

-- The driver must be “in the driver’s seat, monitoring the safe operation of the autonomous vehicle, and capable of taking over immediate manual control of the autonomous vehicle in the event of an autonomous technology failure or other emergency.”
+- The driver must be “in the driver’s seat, monitoring the safe operation of the autonomous vehicle, and capable of taking over immediate manual control of the autonomous vehicle in the event of an autonomous technology failure or other emergency.”; and

 - The manufacturer provides evidence of $5 million in insurance, surety bond or self-insurance to the Department of Motor Vehicles.